What is BAH & How is it divided in a Colorado Springs military divorce?

 - Active-duty member with primary custody.
 A service member awarded legal and physical custody of their children are authorized BAH at the with-dependent rate if not assigned to adequate family-type government quarters.

-- Divorce between two active-duty members sharing custody.
+- A divorce between two active-duty members sharing custody.
 Both members may not receive BAH based on the same dependent.
 When the former spouses share legal and physical custody of the child, each parent is authorized BAH at the with-dependent rate during the period the child is actually in the parent's physical custody.
 Both parents may not receive a housing allowance for the child during the same period.

 BAH is just one of many benefits that are impacted by the end of a military marriage, along with the allocation of retirement and pension benefits, VA services and disability benefits, thrift savings and survivor benefit plans. base privileges, TRICARE and more.